willemvlh/saxon-server/README.md

 the `--timeout` parameter, which takes a number in milliseconds.
 Use `-1` to disable timeouts.
 ## Compression

-The input be gzip encoded in order to avoid having to send large files over the network.
+The input can be gzip encoded in order to avoid having to send large files over the network.
 In this case, you must set the `Content-Type` of the individual parts as `application/gzip`.
 In all other cases, no encoding is assumed.

 To receive a compressed response, make sure to pass `Accept-Encoding: gzip` in the headers.